Webster & Stevens photographs, between 1875 and 1930?

 Selected photos can be viewed on the Libraries' Digital Collections website.
 Permission of Visual Materials Curator required to view originals.
 Contact Special Collections for more information.

-Ira J. Webster (1871—1942) and Nelson Stevens (1874—1938) were pioneering photojournalists based in Seattle.
-Four years after moving from Michigan in 1899, they found quick success as photographers, and opened their own studio.
-Living up to their motto—"We Take Anything.
+Ira J. Webster (1871–1942) and Nelson Stevens (1874–1938) were pioneering photojournalists based in Seattle.
+They found quick success as photographers, and established their studio only four years after moving from Michigan.
+Living up to their motto "We Take Anything.
 Anytime.
-Anywhere."— their omnipresence in print publications in the Puget Sound amounted to more than 60,000 black-and-white photographs of Seattle and the Pacific Northwest over the course of their career.
-Webster & Stevens trailblazed the use of photography in commercial advertising, journalism, and industry throughout the Pacific Northwest, and provided photographic services to many significant Pacific Northwest businesses, most notably the Seattle Times between 1906 and 1943.
+Anywhere.", their omnipresence in print publications of the Puget Sound amounts to more than 60,000 photographs taken over the course of their career.
+Webster & Stevens helped popularize the use of photography in commercial advertising, journalism, and industry throughout the Pacific Northwest, and provided photographic services to many significant Pacific Northwest businesses, most notably the Seattle Times between 1906 and 1942.

 Photographs taken by Ira Webster and Nelson Stevens, documenting the Puget Sound, its industries, and its residents, including the Puget Mill Company, the University of Washington, and Native American communities.